 Casks and barrels that are sold directly by distilleries are usually sold by distilleries when they are looking to release funds from their casks without having to wait 3+ years for the stock to be classed as whisky.
 New distilleries or distilleries looking to make an investment in their brand will sometimes release casks in this way.

 Buying a cask directly from a distillery used to be the cheapest way to buy a cask, starting at around £1,000 even for a cask from a more established distillery.
 Distilleries have upped their prices in recent years to reflect the greater awareness of the potential profits to be made from casks.
 Casks sold in this way are usually all from comparable stock, so when you come to sell your cask there can be a lot of similar casks on the market, which can impact the profit you will be able to make on the cask.

 Choosing to buy a new cask from a newer distillery before they invest into their brand is one way to speculate on increasing the profit available from your cask.
-For example, casks of Macallan could be bought for only £2,500 in the 1990s, Macallan since invested heavily in their brand and as such these casks have appreciated much more rapidly than other casks purchased around that period.
+For example, casks of Macallan and Springbank could be bought for only £2,500 in the 1990s, Macallan since invested heavily in their brand and as such these casks have appreciated much more rapidly than other casks purchased around that period.